Google Translate:

 Image

-In the fulfilment of the mission, Institutions of the OECS are recognised in the Revised Treaty of Basseterre reference in Article 6.1 or designated by a unanimous decision of the OECS Authority for being an intergovernmental entity whose functions relate at least to all the full Member States reference in Article 6.2.
-The Institutions of the Organsiation of Eastern Caribbaen States (OECS) are responsible for regional cooperation and integration among the member countries.
+In the fulfilment of the mission, Institutions of the OECS are recognised in the Revised Treaty of Basseterre referenced in Article 6.1 or designated by a unanimous decision of the OECS Authority for being an intergovernmental entity whose functions relate at least to all the full Member States reference in Article 6.2.
+The Institutions of the Organisation of Eastern Caribbean States (OECS) are responsible for regional cooperation and integration among the member countries.

 The revised treaty recognises three (3) institutions in the Organisation